arisdask/FastParallelKNN/README.md

 ### Practical Impact

-If the program crashes with the current number of threads, consider reducing the `USABLE_MEM_PREDICTION` value.
+If the program crashes with the current number of threads, consider **reducing the `USABLE_MEM_PREDICTION` value**.
+This adjustment ensures that the memory usage remains within safe limits for the hardware configuration.
+On the other hand, if you aim to achieve better performance and have sufficient memory resources, you can **increase the `USABLE_MEM_PREDICTION` value** to allow the program to utilize more memory efficiently.
+(See comments to each test case in `main.c` to set the value correctly).

 ## Build and Run Project with `.sh` Script